-Manage ownership of dependent layers
+Ownership of dependent layers and source files

-If you are an administrator of the organization and have privileges to reassign ownership, you can change ownership of items.
-To change ownership of dependent layers, the administrator must change ownership of the primary hosted feature layer.
-All dependent layers and the item used to create the primary hosted feature layer (such as a service definition file or CSV file) will automatically change ownership too.
+Similarly, dependent layers and the hosted feature layer from which they were created must have the same owner.
+To change ownership of these layers, change ownership of the primary hosted feature layer.
+All dependent layers and the item used to create the primary hosted feature layer—such as a service definition file or CSV file—will automatically change ownership too.